nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Finding animals by their fields: `find`

 You may find yourself in situations where you need to retrieve a specific group of animals from the `ZooKeep` book.
-For example, you may need to find animals that have the same feed times or animals that have similar medical conditions.
+For example, you may need to find animals with the same feed times or similar medical conditions.
 You can use this command to find and list all animals in the `ZooKeep` book whose fields contain any of the specified argument keywords (at least 1).